ilcb-crex/eye_tracking_tobii/README.md

 ## tobii_skype
-Matlab script to read Tobii's data file (tsv export) and write data as Elan's annotations
+Matlab scripts to read Tobii's data file (tsv export) and write data as Elan's annotations

+## tobii_emoz
+Matlab scripts to process Tobii data from a visual world paradigm (fixation are realigned according to critical times of the auditive stimulation)